ice-csic-astroexotic/ML-Poppyns/data/observations/README.md

 The data can be downloaded [here](https://academic.oup.com/mnras/article/520/3/4582/7049638#supplementary-data).

 In particular, the table containing the flux information is given in the file `Census_Table5.csv`.

+# Thermally emitting neutron stars

+This catalog contains neutron star with a significant thermal emission component in their X-ray spectra.
+The data were collected and analyzed by Alessio Marino, Alice Borghese and Francesco Coti Zelati.

+The neutron stars are divided in classes: central compact objects (CCO), magnetars and rotational powered pulsars (RPP).
+For the rotation powered pulsars the reported fluxes only come from the black-body component (the non-thermal component of the pulsar wind nebula has been removed as probably it is due to synchro-curvature emission mechanism).
+For the magnetars the reported fluxes include the non-thermal part as it is probably due to the resonant scattering in the magnetosphere of thermal photons coming from the hot surface.

+For the assoc. we indicate if the neutron star is associated with a pulsar wind nebula (PWN), has a radio counterpart and if it belongs to the Large Magellanic Cloud (LMC) or the small magellanic cloud (SMC).